smart-underworld/seestar_run/README.md

 **Feedback:**

-Please report bugs and share feedback on the Discord channel:
+Please report bugs and share feedback on the this github repo or in the Discord channel:

 [https://discord.com/channels/1204838310841815040/1207422275960176650](https://discord.com/channels/1204838310841815040/1207422275960176650)